 - Short-term memory (i.e., following directions)

-- Concept of speed
+- Judgement of speed and time

 - Awareness of surrounding vehicles and their distance